Camber’s newest anti-racism tool

 “We pulled this together quickly, in a matter of weeks,” Smith said, “but it was a natural outgrowth of years of work.
 It flows out of our overall mission and purpose.”

 A set of guiding principles

 The tool is built around a three-steps process—learn, act, and change—that runs along three parallel “tracks” for promoting inclusion.
 This framework is meant to combat racism from various angles within organizations, ensuring that progress is multi-dimensional and deeply integrated.

-“This is a set of guiding principles, a model,” Smith says.
+“This is a set of guiding principles, a model,” Smith said.
 “It’s meant to be a jumping off point, but one that gives specific examples for action that can be taken immediately.”

 She noted that, while the document is available to anyone who wants to download it, only Camber’s 200+ corporate partners will have access to the full suite of tools Camber has developed to help “activate” it.

 “At Camber, we don’t have a system where people can come in and out,” Smith said in response to the question of opening the activation tools to everyone.
 “Our programs have been developed to work cohesively on a long-term basis.
 Imagine you’re in ninth grade.
 You don’t get to just pick one class to take in ninth grade.
 You take every class for a year.
 It’s like that.
 Companies become members of Camber [which operates on a yearly membership schedule] because they have a long-term commitment to the work.”